By Lambert Strether of Corrente.

 It’s common practice for automakers to create a genealogy for every part in a car.
 That way, if something goes wrong, the part’s source manufacturer, production time, serial number, lot number, expiration date, and more can all be traced.
 It follows the part through its entire life in the manufacturing process before it gets to your car.
 This is especially important during recalls because it ensures that companies can locate potentially defective parts.

 Now that’s no longer the case for at least one part in the Gigafactory-made batteries.
 Tesla said they were being tracked by lot number because laser-etching the parts individually was causing them to be scrapped.
 The company did not provide Business Insider the number of parts in a lot or explain why that was the case.
-It said that while it would not get into internal procedures, .
+It said that while it would not get into internal procedures, any modifications it made to the genealogy were to make the process better.

 “Make the process better” [lambert nods head vigorously].
 But wait!
 There’s more!

-One former employee who regularly worked in the paint shop also said that lack of maintenance caused paint buildup on a conveyor, .
+One former employee who regularly worked in the paint shop also said that lack of maintenance caused paint buildup on a conveyor, resulting in a Model S body falling into a dip tank.
 The accident caused an 8-hour shutdown of the paint line and required the draining of 80,000 gallons of coating in order to recover, the source said.

 And some kind soul provided a picture of the Model S body upside down in the dip tank.
 I’d love to hear the conversations round the kitchen table when Fremont workers come home.
 “Hi, honey, how was your day?”